edgedb/edgedb/docs/datamodel/index.rst

 Overview
 ========

-EdgeDB is an object-relational database with strongly typed schema.
+EdgeDB is a relational database with strongly typed schema.

 .. _ref_datamodel_typesystem: